Connect with us

 The taxman has advised suppliers to verify goods before selling them to customers failing which they will risk forfeiture of the products and prosecution.

-“The app is basically transfer of power from the government to the public to help combat fake goods, boost revenue and protect consumers from harmful contraband products,” says KRA chief manager of market surveillance Caxton Masudi.
+“The app is the transfer of power from the government to the public to help combat fake goods, boost revenue and protect consumers from harmful contraband products,” says KRA chief manager of market surveillance Caxton Masudi.

-Counterfeit building materials are preferred by unscrupulous dealers because they sell at faster rates compared to genuine products since the fakes are offered at extremely low prices.
+Counterfeit building materials are preferred by unscrupulous dealers because they sell at faster rates compared to genuine products since the fakes are offered at low prices.

 “A genuine tap goes for an average of Sh1,000 but a fake one would even cost a quarter of that amount.
 A developer out to make the most from his project would go for these gadgets,” says Antony Kuyo, a real estate consultant based in Nairobi.

-Some rogue property developers are using fake products for their for-sale property – forcing home buyers to replace most fittings as soon as they move into their newly acquired homes since counterfeits last for only a few months.
+Some rogue property developers are using fake products for their for-sale properties – forcing home buyers to replace most fittings as soon as they move into their newly acquired homes since counterfeits last for only a few months.

 Kenya is ranked among the largest markets for fake products in Africa.

 According to the Anti-Counterfeit Agency, the country loses about Sh70 billion annually due to fake products.
-This amount of money rivals the country’s foreign exchange earnings from key sectors such horticulture and tourism.
+This amount of money rivals the country’s foreign exchange earnings from key sectors such as horticulture and tourism.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.